-The following table presents information about the compensation of Mr. Hsieh, our principal executive, financial and accounting officer in 2015, and Dr. Gao, our only other executive officer who was serving as such at the end of 2015, for services rendered to us in all capacities in 2015:
+The following table below presents information about the compensation of Mr. Hsieh, our principal executive, financial and accounting officer in 2015, and Dr. Gao, our only other executive officer who was serving as such at the end of 2015, for services rendered to us in all capacities in 2015:

-Name and Principal Position Ming Hsieh Manager Year 2015 Salary (\$) Cash Bonus (\$) - Stock Awards (\$)(1) All Other Compensation (\$)(2) - Total (\$) Han Lin Gao Chief Scientific Officer and Lab Director 2015 180,000 5,019,056 5,400 5,204,456
+Name and Principal Position Ming Hsieh Manager Year 2015 Salary (\$) Cash Bonus (\$) - Stock Awards (\$)(1) - All Other Compensation (\$)(2) - Total (\$) Hanlin Gao Chief Scientific Officer and Lab Director 2015 180,000 - 5,019,056 5,400 5,204,456

-Calculated in accordance with Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 718 on the basis of the fair market value of the awards on the respective grant dates.
-Assumptions used in the calculation of these amounts are included in Note 9 to Fulgent LLC's audited consolidated financial statements for the year ended December 31, 2015 included in this prospectus.
+(1) Calculated in accordance with Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 718 on the basis of the fair market value of the award on the grant date.
+Assumptions used in the calculation of these amounts are included in Note 9 to Fulgent LLC's audited financial statements for the year ended December 31, 2015 included in this prospectus.